 - talking therapies

-Treatment will depend on the type and severity of depression you have.
+Treatment will depend on the type of depression you have and its severity.

 The following treatments are available for mild depression.